andy5211d/DR2TVOverlay/ReadMe.md

-NOTE:  Latest version is 'divingoverlaysV3.1.0.lua', not the version with a letter suffix

 # Description
 DR2TVOverlay is an extension for [OBS Studio](https://obsproject.com/) built on top of its scripting facilities utilising the built-in embedded LuaJIT